Our mission is to:

+Located in St. Joseph County, Indiana, the Meow Mission is an all-volunteer nonprofit that practices and promotes Trap/Neuter/Return.
 Michiana faces a problem most communities face – an overpopulation of free-roaming cats.
 A significant amount of these cats are tame, discarded pets.
 Feeling compassion, many families (referred to as “colony caretakers”) feed these community cats.
-Unfortunately, a great deal of the cats are found in low-income neighborhoods.
+Unfortunately, a great deal of the cats are found in low-income neighborhoods; often being cared for by the elderly and handicapped or house-bound.
 Without our intervention, these cats will continue to breed, overwhelming our city’s residents and animal control in a never-ending cycle.
-With your help, we are able to reach out to these kind-hearted citizens and offer them the financial support needed to spay and neuter our community’s discarded and free-roaming cats.
+With your help, we are able to assist these kind-hearted folks and offer them the financial support needed to spay and neuter our community’s discarded and free-roaming cats.
 When needed, we can provide assistance in trapping and transporting the colony cats to the spay/neuter clinic for surgery.

-The Meow Mission is dedicated to educating the public on the vacuum effect – a natural phenomenon where catching and killing free-roaming cats simply allows a new influx of cats to move in and replace those that were killed.
+The Meow Mission is dedicated to educating the public on The Vacuum Effect Why Catch And Kill Doesnt Work – a natural phenomenon where catching and killing free-roaming cats simply allows a new influx of cats to move in and replace those that were killed.
 Exterminating these cats is a futile exercise; in addition to being inhumane and unnecessary, this archaic, brutal practice is costly to the community.
-Michiana’s policy of catch and kill is not, nor will it ever be, an effective way to reduce the overpopulation of free-roaming cats.
+Catch and kill is not, nor will it ever be, an effective way to reduce the overpopulation of free-roaming cats.